-All struct ng to height, except for fences, which shall comply with 22.20.050 (Fencing and Screening Standards), above.
+All structures shall meet the following standards relating to height, except for fences, which shall comply with 22.20.050 (Fencing and Screening Standards), above.

 A. Maximum height.
 The height of any structure shall not exceed the standard established by the applicable zoning district in Article II (Zoning Districts and Allowable Land Uses) and Article V (Coastal Zone Development and Resource Management Standards).
 Maximum height shall be measured as the vertical distance from grade to an imaginary plane located the allowed number of feet above and parallel to the grade.
-See Figure 3-45 (Measurement of Maximum Height) and definition of "Grade" in Article VIII (Definitions).
+See Figure 3-5 (Measurement of Maximum Height) and definition of "Grade" in Article VIII (Definitions).

-FIGURE 3-45 MEASUREMENT OF MAXIMUM HEIGHT
+MEASUREMENT OF MAXIMUM HEIGHT

 - B. Detached accessory structures.
 A detached accessory structure shall not exceed 15 feet in height above grade.
 However, a detached accessory structure may be constructed to the height allowed for primary structures, by the applicable zoning district, if the accessory structure is located at least 40 feet from all property lines. - C. Structures for parking.
-A detached parking structure is subject to the height limit required by Section 22.20.060.B (Detached accessory structures), above.
+A detached parking structure is subject to the height limit required by Section 22.20.090.E.2 (Parking Structures on Steep Lots), above.
 Where a garage or other parking structure is located three feet from a front or side property line, in compliance with Section 22.32.130.B.2 (Residential Accessory Uses and Structures Front setback exception), its height shall be measured from the floor level of the parking area. - D. Fences.
 Height limits for fences are established by Section 22.20.050.A (Fencing and Screening Standards-Height Limitations), above.